inexorgame-obsolete/wiki-mirror/Build.md

      * It will automatically open with Visual Studio
   * Right click the **`INSTALL`** solution in solution explorer, and click build.

-## Get the data
-See [Directory-Structure](https://github.com/inexorgame/code/wiki/Directory-Structure) to see how your folder structure should look like to start Inexor.

 ## Run
 Start Inexor with the `inexor.bat` file.